OskinB/React-Exam-Project/README.md

 > Desktop and mobile view.<br>

 Unfortunately, I don't have control over the database and server, so the project is not live. <br>
-You can view a demo video by downloading it below: https://github.com/OskinB/React-Exam-Project/blob/main/src/assets/Demo.mov
+You can view a demo video by downloading it: https://github.com/OskinB/React-Exam-Project/blob/main/src/assets/Demo.mov

 ## Project setup